 - be sponsored by a congregation, conference, synod or national body of the ELCIC;

-- be designed primarily for leadership development of people under the age of 25 or produce a resource to be a direct benefit to youth under the age of 25; and
+- be designed primarily for leadership development of people 30 years of age and under, or produce a resource to be a direct benefit to people 30 years of age and under; and

 - have the endorsement of their synod’s Youth Ministry Committee or the national Youth Ministry Coordinating Committee or the synod council in the absence of a synod youth ministry committee.